 - Please be sure to arrive at least 15 minutes before your appointment to provide enough time to change and prepare for your examination.

-- Please DO NOT take any VITAMINS, MINERALS, CALCIUM OR IRON for 2 days prior to and including the day of your exam.
+- Please DO NOT take any supplements (i.e. vitamins, minerals, calcium and/or iron supplements) for 2 days prior to and including the day of your exam.

 - You may take them AFTER your exam.

 - Please ensure to remove any jewelry, metal or glass prior to the exam.